ShawonAshraf/ShawonAshraf/README.md

 ### 🤔 $WHOAMI
 Hi!
 I'm Shawon Ashraf.
 I'm currently doing my MSc in [Computational Linguistics at Universität Stuttgart](https://www.ims.uni-stuttgart.de).
 Previously I completed my BSc in Computer Science and Engineering from North South University, Dhaka.
-I'm a native of Dhaka, Bangladesh, currently living in Stuttgart.
+I'm a native of Dhaka, Bangladesh, currently living in Stuttgart, Germany.

 ### 🔭 $CURRENTLY_WORKING_ON
 What do people do in grad school?
 They try their best to survive.